fortran-lang/stdlib/doc/specs/stdlib_stringlist_type.md

 An instance of the derived type `stringlist_index_type` represents either a forward index OR a backward index.
 The internal representation is implementation dependent and is not visible to the user of the module.
 `list_head` and `list_tail` are 2 special instances of this type representing the head and the tail of a stringlist respectively.
-An instance is independent of the stringlist it is used with and hence, an index can be used with multiple stringlists in the same program.
+An instance is independent of the `stringlist_type` it is used with and hence, an index can be used with multiple stringlists in the same program.

 #### Status